roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 First of all, my solution source code quickly became an entire project with a lot of source code and dependencies.
 I used <a href="https://python-poetry.org/">poetry</a> as a package manager and decided to generate an installable package every time I made meaningful changes to the project in order to test them in the cloud.
 These installable packages I was uploading into a private Kaggle dataset which in turn was mounted to a notebook.
 The notebook was calling classes and functions from the package.

-This approach to bring a full-size project turns out to have underwater stones.
+This approach turns out to have underwater stones.
 Kaggle notebooks randomly thrown weird errors after installing project packages.
 I think it was related to dependency version mismatch and I spotted errors like "method X is not found in package Y", etc. Autoreload was not helpful.
 Several mornings in a row I started my day dealing with new and new suddenly occurred unearthly issues.

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/l2YWmG9FBDtiqHTi0" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/gilmoregirls-netflix-gilmore-girls-l2YWmG9FBDtiqHTi0"></a></p>

 While working on the competition, I switched from Keras to PyTorch.
-PyTorch is much slower on CPU then TensorFlow or Keras.
-It was time consuming to even perform a dev run of my recent changes.
+PyTorch is much slower on CPU than TensorFlow or Keras.
+It was time-consuming to even perform a dev run of my recent changes.
 However, PyTorch has outstanding support in academic and other ML-associated communities which means a bunch of (**almost**) read-to-use examples of state-of-art technics.

 Also, when you run your code in the cloud, you can not easily experiment.
 You have to plan what you are going to experiment with and make those places somehow configurable beforehand.